Best HIPAA Compliance Software for FQHCs (2026): Complete Buyer’s Guide

 For a full breakdown of HIPAA compliance costs, see our guide: HIPAA Compliance Cost in 2026: Full Breakdown by Practice Size.

-Our Recommendation for CHCs and FQHCs
+Our Recommendation for FQHCs

 If your FQHC has particularly complex needs or a larger budget, Compliancy Group or HIPAA One are worth evaluating — but expect to spend 6-10x more annually.